 In 2002, at the age of 52, Dalen fell from a ladder and was rendered a C2 quadriplegic and ventilator dependent.

-His quality of life is much improved for many reasons.
-His voice is better and he hears better which improves his social interactions.
-He is much more approachable out in public without the vent, and he is warmer on the pacer which makes him more comfortable wherever he is.
-In addition, he just feels more secure on the pacer.
-All in all, Dalen is happier and life is better for him on the pacer.
+His quality of life is much improved.
+His speech is clearer and eating and drinking are easier.
+This freedom improved his social interactions.
+He is much more approachable out in public without the vent.
+Dalen feels more comfortable and secure with the Avery pacer.
+All in all, Dalen is happier, and “life is better for him on the [Avery] pacer.”

-When asked if he was hesitant about being implanted with the Avery diaphragm pacer, Dalen stated “I was all for it.”
-“The pacers give me a little more freedom.
+When asked if he was hesitant about being implanted with the Avery Diaphragm Pacer, Dalen stated “I was all for it.”
+“The [Avery] pacers give me a little more freedom.
 I don’t have to worry about carrying a vent on my wheelchair and I don’t have to worry about running out of battery power.”

 To learn more about the benefits of the Avery pacers for those with a high spinal cord injury, central sleep apnea or diaphragm paralysis, please contact us by mail, phone or through our website.